nishalsach/nishalsach.github.io/blog_builds/content/posts/2024-05-02-ai-evals-aspen-talk.md

 date: 2024-05-03
 draft: false
 description: Notes on my recent talk and related conversations at Aspen Digital's AI & News event.
-tags: [research, news-industry, human-computer-interaction, talks]
+tags: [research, news-industry, HCI, talks, ai]
 ---

 Yesterday I delivered a short talk at Aspen Digital's event called _AI & News: Charting the Course_.
 It was hosted at the Ford Foundation Center for Social Justice in NYC, which is a really pretty venue.
 They have so many trees inside!
 And also apprently: birds[^1]!
 Here's the [slide deck](/pdfs/2024-aspen-talk.pdf) for this talk, made under a certain degree of sleep deprivation-based duress and fever brain.